T3ch-Alex/assembly-hello-world-x86/README.md

 ## 📁 Estrutura do projeto
 assembly-hello-world-x86/
-├── main.asm ; Seu código assembly
+├── main.asm ; Your assembly code
-├── build.bat ; Script para compilar e linkar
+├── build.bat ; Script to compile and link
-└── README.md ; (este arquivo)
+└── README.md ; (this file)

 ## ▶️ Como rodar